Riley Gaines Act: Provisions

 Senate Bill 1 prohibits transgender women from competing in athletic activities that align with their gender identity.
 It applies to any public school or college in the state.
 It defines male as someone who produces sperm and female as someone who produces ovum, or eggs.

 Reactions

 Support

 Senate Bill 1 was supported by House Speaker Jon G. Burns and Lieutenant Governor Burt Jones.
+A similar bill was introduced in the U.S. Congress by Republican House Representative John McGuire in February 2026.

 Opposition

 The ACLU of Georgia opposed Senate Bill 1 due to vague language regarding lawsuits, as well as discrimination in general.